Maribor: Contemporary history

 After the Second World War, Maribor became part of SR Slovenia, within SFR Yugoslavia.
 A major process of renewal and reconstruction began in the city.
 Maribor soon after became the industrial centre of Slovenia and the whole of Yugoslavia, hosting many known companies such as the Maribor Automobile Factory among others.
-The first clash between the Yugoslav People's Army and the Slovenian Territorial Defence in Slovenia's war of independence happened in nearby Pekre and on the streets of Maribor resulting in the conflicts first casualty.
+The first clash between the Yugoslav People's Army and the Slovenian Territorial Defence in Slovenia's war of independence happened in nearby Pekre and on the streets of Maribor, resulting in the conflict's first casualty.
 After Slovenia seceded from Yugoslavia in 1991, the loss of the Yugoslav market severely strained the city's economy, which was based on heavy industry.
 The city saw a record unemployment rate of nearly 25%.

 The economic situation of Maribor after the mid-1990s crisis worsened again with the onset of global economic crisis combined with the European sovereign-debt crisis, which was one of the causes for the beginning of 2012–13 Maribor protests which spread into 2012–2013 Slovenian protests.
-During the year 2012 Maribor was also one of two European Capitals of Culture and the following year Maribor was the European Youth Capital.
+In 2012, Maribor was one of the two European Capitals of Culture, and the following year, Maribor was the European Youth Capital.